Lewis Emanuel

 Lewis James Emanuel (born 4 October 1983) is a former professional footballer who played as a left back or as a left midfield.
 He played for Bradford City, Luton Town and Brentford.
 He retired in 2010 having played more than 200 games.
 Born in England, he made one appearance for the Republic of Ireland B national team.
-Three years after finishing his playing career, Emaunel was jailed for eight years for his part in an armed robbery.
+Three years after finishing his playing career, Emanuel was jailed for eight years for his part in an armed robbery.

 Career

 Born in Bradford, West Yorkshire, Emanuel went to the city's Hanson School, and started his career as a trainee with Bradford City.
 He made his senior debut for them on 21 August 2001 in a League Cup victory over Macclesfield Town.
 He played five seasons at Bradford, making a total of 139 league games, during which he scored four goals, before turning down the offer of a new contract at the end of the 2005–06 season.

 Emanuel subsequently signed for Championship side Luton Town on a free transfer on 21 July 2006.
 He scored his first goal for the club in a 1–0 victory at Sheffield Wednesday in August 2006.
 On 14 November 2006, he played for the Republic of Ireland B international squad during a 0–0 friendly tie with Scotland B.

 After relegation to League One, new Luton manager Kevin Blackwell preferred his own signings Alan Goodall and Darren Currie to Emanuel.
 Indeed, under Blackwell's regime, he played just two games, neither in the league.
 On 25 October 2007, he joined Brentford in a one-month loan deal, which was then extended for a second month.
 During his loan spell he missed a League Two game on 4 December 2007 against Morecambe after claiming that he got lost on the M25.

 Later that season it was reported that Emanuel had joined Lincoln City on loan, but the deal was cancelled as Luton entered administration.
 This led to the sale of several players, and the resultant lack of playing staff meant that Luton required Emanuel's services.